 I had been reading the latest issue of an English weekly called Autosport.
-Guzik had been reading about a funny fellow in that same weekly and it had provided the inspiration to set up a race team to circulate some of our funds.
-The man Guzik had been reading about was English and looked like the result of Victor Frankenstein spending a night at Tussauds.
+Guzik had recommended the weekly.
+It were the contributions about a funny fellow that had provided Guzik with the inspiration to set up a race team to circulate some of our funds.
+The fellow concerned was an English bloke and, on picture at least, looked like the result of Victor Frankenstein spending a night at Tussauds.
 Putting life into one of the wax puppets.
 Ecclestone was his name.

 As I was reading about the exploits of the Stewarts, Ickx’s and Rindts of the world, they struck me as heroes.
 Brave men on a quest for eternal glory.
 Warriors of the contemporary age, who did not mind putting their lives at stake for ultimate honor.